ricardobossan/laracasts-the-php-praticioner/README.md

 $ node node_modules/jasmine/bin/jasmine init
 ```

-Create a `spec.js` file, in the `spec` folder, at the top level directory of your project, for your test suites.
+Create a `spec.js` file, at the top level directory of your project, for your test suites.

-Create a `SpecRunner.html`, in the `spec` folder, at the top level directory of your project, to display the test results on your browser.
+Create a `SpecRunner.html`, at the top level directory of your project, for displaying the tests results on your browser.

 #### Gulp Configuration